obsidian-tasks-group/obsidian-tasks/docs/Queries/Explaining Queries.md

 ### Template values are expanded

 > [!released]
-> Templating was introduced in Tasks X.Y.Z.
+> Templating was introduced in Tasks 4.7.0.

 For example, when the following query with [[Query Properties]] in [[Placeholders|placeholders]] is placed in a tasks query block in the file `some/sample/file path.md`: